 You as the builder can experiment with sleeker windshields, improved engine cowls, vortex generator kits and more.
 There are a number of manufacturers busy in the aircraft speed market with STC'ed improvements which can be used by homebuilders too.

 This combination creates the power and thrust you need, keeping them in tip top shape maintenance wise will result in a higher performance.
 Engine intake and exhaust can be optimized so that air gets in and out of the engine with the least restriction which will result in a couple more horsepower or kilowatt for you.

 Also installing an electronic engine ignition will increase efficiency and lowers fuel burn or produce higher power, whichever you choose.
 Read more about that here.

-Kent Paser managed to squiggle 57 knots more out of his Mustang II topspeed, I can only imagine what can be done with your aircraft with some effect and creativity.
+Kent Paser managed to squiggle 57 knots more out of his Mustang II top speed, I can only imagine what can be done with your aircraft with some effort and creativity.